This verse seems to be quoted almost as often as John 3:16:

 Those who are in Caesar’s image are Caesar’s subjects and obligated to pay Caesar’s tax those who are in God’s image are God’s subjects and are obligated to God.

-Put into today’s framework, those who are government’s subjects are obligated to pay the government’s taxes.
-It becomes essential that we are clear in our understanding of our relationship to government—otherwise we may find ourselves serving the wrong master.
+Put into today’s framework, those who are the government’s subjects are obligated to pay the government’s taxes.
+It becomes essential that we are clear in our understanding of our relationship to government—otherwise, we may find ourselves serving the wrong master.

 Please read Deceived By Legal Jargon.